-FDA’s Retail Foodborne Illness Risk Factor Study Restaurant Stakeholder Briefing
+FDA Retail Food Risk Factor Study: Restaurant Stakeholder Briefing June 2014

 The U.S. Food and Drug Administration’s (FDA) National Retail Food Team has initiated a multi-year research study designed to assess food safety procedures and practices, different types of foodservice and retail food store operations.
 In 2014, FDA is collecting data in full service and quick service restaurants.
 Data collections in subsequent years will focus on the institutional foodservice and retail food store sectors.
 Data from this study and from a similar 10-year study FDA conducted from 1998 to 2008 may be used by the food industry and Federal, state, local, and tribal regulatory professionals to:

 - Formulate retail food safety policies and initiatives;

 - Establish priorities and allocate resources to enhance retail food safety nationwide;

 - Track changes in the occurrence of foodborne illness risk factors in retail and foodservice establishments over time; and

 - Recommend best practices and targeted intervention strategies to reduce foodborne illness risk factors

 In 2014, FDA is collecting data in 800 randomly selected full service restaurants and quick service restaurants located in proximity to 25 FDA Regional Retail Food Specialists (Specialists) who will serve as the data collectors.
 The data collection is intended to be targeted on the control of foodborne illness risk factors.
 It is not a regulatory visit and is not intended to be a comprehensive assessment of compliance with the FDA Food Code.
 The FDA Specialists will make observations to assess food safety practices and procedures related to:

 - Prevention of bare hand contact with ready-to-eat food

 - Cleaning and sanitizing of food contact surfaces